AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

 ## Prerequisites

 - An active Jenkins and GitLab account.
-- A GitLab project repository.
+- A Git project repository.
 - A working Coiote DM installation and a port for communication with the installation API.
 - A device registered in the platform (if the tests require the device to be registered).
 - A Coiote DM user with access to the device and the following permissions: